Buuz135/WorldGen-Indicators/README.md

 WorldGenManager.addChecker(blockChecker);
 ```
 ### Relative Surface Indicator
-The relative surface indicator needs a parameter in the create that is how many blocks above the surface will generate the blocks.
+The relative surface indicator needs a parameter in the create that is how many blocks relative to the surface will generate the blocks.
 ```
 import mods.worldgenindicators.BlockChecker;
 import mods.worldgenindicators.WorldGenManager;